 As an alternative, you can buy gold ETF or put your money in government gold bonds.
 This bond pays you a tiny interest and the ETF is priced per spot price.

-Why Real Estate might not the option for you?
+Why Real Estate might not the option for your Retirement Planning?

 My friend purchased an apartment near Kolkata Airport in the year 2013 for 38 lakhs.
 He took a home loan. today is 2019 and the flat is not ready yet.
 And the price of that apartment is around 45 lakhs.
 So, excluding the interest, he paid on home loan and maintenance charges, say he invested 40 lakhs.

 Even if he would have kept the money in FD for 5 years, at 10% interest rate that that money would be touching 7o lakhs today.
 I know you will say no bank pays 10% on FD, but mind you, he invested in 2013, back then you could have gotten 14%.

 Real estate prices definitely go up in prices.
 But think about the real return you make.
 The actual cost of investment, which includes all taxes, fees, maintenance charges you pay.

 If you cannot own an outright rental property, probably real estate income won’t yield you much.
 And as the government provides house to everyone, the general demand will go down anyway.